 One technique that has been linked in some studies to increase production of brown fat is cold therapy.

-While cryotherapy chambers may not be the most COVID-friendly venture right now, try finishing your shower with 60 seconds of cold water (which will have the added benefit of doing wonders for your moisture-starved hair).
+While cryotherapy chambers may not be the most COVID-friendly venture right now, try finishing your shower with 60 seconds of cold water (which will have the added benefit of doing wonders for your moisture-starved hair – and giving you even more health benefits).

 2. Alternate-Day Fasting

-Intermittent fasting is all the rage for its anti-inflammatory benefits (see our interview with Dr. Will Cole on "Intuitive Fasting"), but some studies also show that alternate-day fasting (one of three types of intermittent fasting I tested and wrote about for Organic Authority) can promote browning of white fat in adults and contribute to weight loss.
+Intermittent fasting is all the rage for its anti-inflammatory benefits (see our interview with Dr. Will Cole on "Intuitive Fasting" to find out more!)
+But some studies4 also show that alternate-day fasting (one of three types of intermittent fasting we tested here at Organic Authority) can promote browning of white fat in adults and contribute to weight loss.

 While the science on brown fat remains young, experts (including these new study authors) are optimistic for its future – and so, frankly, are we.